An Ombudsman is someone who investigates complaints or disputes against an institution and tries to resolve those complaints.

 How Do I Contact the USCIS Ombudsman’s Office?

-If none of the above resolve the problem, then you can contact the USCIS Omdurman’s office by filing Form DHS Form 7001.
+If none of the above resolves the problem, you can contact the USCIS Omdurman’s office by filing Form DHS Form 7001.

 You’ll want help with Form 7001, as it’s a complex form; additionally, you must submit evidence that you have made attempts to resolve the problem directly with USCIS.